Harissh77/IATF/README.md

 Automated testing is a crucial aspect of modern software development, ensuring that code changes do not introduce bugs or break existing functionality.
 Integrating automated tests into the Continuous Integration/Continuous Deployment (CI/CD) pipeline streamlines quality assurance, reduces manual testing efforts, and accelerates time-to-market.

-In this Automation Framework we integrate Tests in 2 phases.
+In this Automation Framework we integrate Tests in 2 phases and tests can be integrated with CI/CD pipeline by adding the stages as shown below.

-1. Pre-Deployment Tests
+**1. Pre-Deployment Tests**

+    `
-   `  stage('Configuration Test') {
+    stage('Configuration Test') {
        steps {
            dir ("infrastructure-tests") {